The story of HCS.

 In 2017, Muhammad Abdulla Abubacker saw something most firms in the region were still overlooking.

-After more than forty years working inside Bahrain's legal sector, he had watched the Gulf transform into one of the world's fastest evolving business environments.
+After more than 35 years working inside Bahrain's legal sector, he had watched the Gulf transform into one of the world's fastest evolving business environments.
 Companies were becoming larger, transactions more complex, and operations increasingly dependent on technology.
 Yet when organisations faced serious operational, financial, or regulatory challenges, they were still forced to seek solutions from disconnected advisers.
 Legal consultants handled one part of the problem.
 Accountants handled another.
 Technology providers operated in isolation from both.

 The businesses driving the Gulf's growth needed something far more integrated.
 They needed advisers who understood not only the law, but the systems, financial structures, and technologies shaping modern enterprise.